AnastasiaKazanas/ANN-Final-Project/README.md

-# Fake News
+# Combating Fake News with Machine Learning
 ## Introduction and Problem Statement
 ### Context and Background Information
-In today's digital landscape, social media serves as a double-edged sword.
-While it democratizes information and facilitates the rapid dissemination of news, it also allows for the unchecked spread of misinformation.
-The phenomenon of fake news, characterized by misleading or outright false information, poses a significant threat to public discourse, swaying public opinion and eroding trust in established news sources.
-Our project addresses this challenge head-on, using advanced machine learning techniques to distinguish between real and fabricated news.
+In our digital age, the rapid dissemination of information via social media has given rise to a troubling era of misinformation.
+Fake news, often created with the intent to mislead, has become a rampant issue that compromises public trust and skews societal understanding of critical events.
+Our project utilizes advanced machine learning techniques to differentiate between real and fake news, aiming to restore integrity to media consumption.

-The proliferation of fake news has distorted public perceptions on a variety of critical issues, from politics to public health, making it increasingly difficult for individuals to identify trustworthy sources.
-This misinformation crisis underscores the need for tools that can accurately assess the veracity of information and empower users to make informed decisions based on reliable data.
 ### Purpose and Objectives of the Project
-Our primary aim is to develop a robust machine learning model capable of classifying news articles as real or fake.
-This tool will not only assist in mitigating the spread of misinformation but also restore public confidence in media.
-The project is structured around three main goals:
+Our goal is to develop a machine learning model capable of accurately classifying news articles.
+By distinguishing between authentic and fabricated news, we aim to provide a tool that helps individuals verify information and make well-informed decisions.
+The specific objectives of our project are:

-Goal 1: Train a model using a comprehensive 2017 dataset of real and fake news articles.
+- To train a robust model using a diverse dataset of news articles from 2017.

-Goal 2: Test the model's predictive capabilities on contemporary and future news scenarios, including the ability to recognize new terms like '5G' and 'COVID'.
+- To test the model’s ability to adapt to new and emerging topics such as '5G' and 'COVID'.

-Goal 3: Evaluate model performance across different contexts to ensure robustness and adaptability.
+- To evaluate the model's performance in varied contexts to ensure its accuracy and reliability.
 ### Problem Questions
 This project addresses the following research questions:
 - How can machine learning be effectively utilized to distinguish between real and fake news articles?